Building Blocks of Learning

 Math Games

 During Math Games we explore the math strands (number, geometry, measurement, data analysis, patterns) through playing games.
 We talk.
 We laugh.
 The children ask questions.
 They answer each other’s questions.
 They use their hands to move objects around.
 They debate ideas.
-At some point the quietest child speaks up.
-The teacher does not have a lesson plan that says, “The children will learn these three things.”
 We know that if the children are engaged, reasoning, creating patterns, using numbers for a reason, and asking questions about the game, their level of learning will be high.
-For more information about this approach we recommend the article A Mathematician’s Lament by Paul Lockhart.

 Our children come to us with varying levels of math awareness so we keep Math Games open-ended.
 For example, while all of the children may be playing “Kissing Cubes” (grabbing a handful of wooden cubes and lining them up two by two), some children will be exploring one-to-one correspondence as they count the cubes, while others will be learning about even and odd numbers (when there’s one odd cube left over with no one to kiss).

 Our kids like variety and challenge.
 They love learning new things.
 They are at different places in their mathematical thinking and if they are actively engaged we can trust that they are learning at their individual level.
 We use card games, puzzles, and old favorites like Set, Mastermind, Mousetrap and Chutes & Ladders.
 Sometimes we create a game based on the children’s literature we are reading that week.
 We use math tools like rulers, abaci, dice, spinners and tally sheets.
-Our Math Specialist Teacher chooses games and tools based on her relationship with the children: What will thrill them?
+Our Math Specialist chooses games and tools based on the relationship with the children: What will thrill them?

 School Skills